-- Stopping or changing medicines that contribute to the disorder
+- Stopping or changing medicines that help lead to the disorder

-- Surgical removal of obstructions that may be causing the disorder
+- Surgery to remove blockages that may be causing the disorder

 - Quitting smoking

-What are the complications of smell and taste disorders?
+What are possible complications of smell and taste disorders?

-While both smell and taste disorders affect quality of life, smell disorders can be dangerous.
-They damage your ability to detect such things as:
+Both smell and taste disorders affect quality of life.
+But smell disorders can be dangerous.
+They make you less able to notice such things as: